12 Monkeys: Home media

 Universal Pictures released 12 Monkeys on VHS on January 28, 1997.
 It was also released on a "Signature Collection" LaserDisc of the film on February 18, 1997, containing an audio commentary by director Terry Gilliam and producer Charles Roven, The Hamster Factor and Other Tales of Twelve Monkeys (a making-of documentary), an archive of production art, and production notes.

 It was first released on DVD on March 31, 1998, containing the same extras as the LaserDisc.
 It was re-released as a Special Edition DVD on May 10, 2005, with a new transfer of the film and identical extras.
 It was also released on HD DVD on March 4, 2008, with the same extras.
 It was released on Blu-ray Disc on July 28, 2009, with the same extras.
 Arrow Films released a new Blu-ray of the film on October 15, 2018, containing a new transfer of the film, remastered in 4K from the original negative, all of the previous extras, as well as a vintage 1996 interview with Terry Gilliam, and an interview with Gilliam scholar Ian Christie.

 Lebbeus Woods lawsuit

-In the beginning of the film, Cole is brought into an interrogation room and told to sit in a chair attached to a vertical rail on the wall.
+Throughout the film, Cole is brought into an interrogation room and told to sit in a chair attached to a vertical rail on the wall.
 A spherical machine with screens of varying sizes showing close-ups of the faces of the scientists interrogating Cole, supported by a metal armature is suspended directly in front of him, probing for weaknesses as the inquisitors interrogate him.
 Architect Lebbeus Woods filed a lawsuit against Universal in February 1996, claiming that his work "Neomechanical Tower (Upper) Chamber" was used without permission.
 Woods won his lawsuit, requiring Universal to remove the scenes, but he ultimately allowed their inclusion in exchange for a "high six-figure cash settlement" from Universal.